Women from Black, Asian and ethnic minority communities

 Whatever your immigration status, you have a right to health care and to protection from the police.
 You also have the right to apply for a court order (injunction) to protect you from your abuser.

 You may prefer to get support from someone from the same ethnic, religious or cultural group as yourself.
 There are a number of specialist services for women from Black, Asian and minority ethnic communities.
 Some of these are listed at the end of this section.
-Others you can access via the National Domestic Violence Helpline (run in partnership between Women’s Aid and Refuge) on 0808 2000 247.
-Some local domestic abuse services may provide this also.

 You may, however, be concerned that if workers at a local service come from the same community as yourself, they may also know your family, and it may be easier for your husband, partner or extended family to trace you.
 You should have the choice whether to use a service specifically for Black, Asian or other minority ethnic women, or to use a general service.